FB Financial (FBK)

 Founded in 1906 and operating through more than a century of economic cycles, FB Financial (NYSE:FBK) operates FirstBank, providing commercial and consumer banking services across Tennessee, Kentucky, Alabama, and North Georgia.

-• Earnings per share lagged its peers over the last five years as they only grew by 3.5% annually
+- Earnings growth over the last five years fell short of the peer group average as its EPS only increased by 3.5% annually

 Why There Are Better Opportunities Than FB Financial